 A few MALABRIGO PATTERNS...
 SEE ALL Malabrigo PATTERN BOOKS!

 Malabrigo Patterns Book 3 $19.95

 Malabrigo Book 5 Soho $19.95

-Malabrigo is a Uruguayan fiber company cooperativa that produces wonderful yarns from their very own world reknown sheep.
+Malabrigo Yarn is a Uruguayan fiber company cooperativa that produces wonderful yarns from their very own world reknown sheep.
 Hand-dyed yarns in bulky wool, ultra-soft merino wool in a variety of weights, from worsted to sock to lace, these kettle-dyed and handpainted yarns are made by a small, family-owned company in Uruguay.
 They work with a cooperative to create wonderfully organic looking, funky and beautiful yarns.
 Yarns are produced in small batches in great quality, and each lot of these yarns has it's own characteristics.

 About Uruguayan Wool Production

 The Spanish settlers introduced the sheep in Uruguay in the 17th century.
 Uruguay has since gone on to develop it's own sheep and wool production culture which has been the basic pillar of its economy for decades.
 Sheep population in Uruguay (10 million) is the second largest in Latin America.
 Sheep products are mainly for export to different countries in the world.
 Besides the main product (Wool fiber and yarn), sheep meat, sheepskins, with various levels of processing, and breeding stock have become important parts of Uruguayan substantial sheep-based export economy.